 Reliable data on firearm events is paramount to developing more effective public policy and emergency responses, but documenting these cases is challenging.
-As comprehensive databases of human rights violations are rare~\cite{priceLimitsObservationUnderstanding2015}, organizations tackle this issue through substantial manual work.
-To supersede risky and costly physical studies counting firearm events, humanitarian organizations are trialling the use of social media data to better discover and document gun violence events.
-They typically use keyword-based search to crowdsource online evidence, which results in very large datasets with a high proportion of unrelated texts.
-Reviewing and filtering these datasets to find citizen reports of firearm violence can be akin to searching for a needle in a haystack.
+As comprehensive databases of human rights violations are rare~\citep{priceLimitsObservationUnderstanding2015}, humanitarian organizations are trialling social media data to supersede risky and costly studies on-site~\citep{mooneySocialMediaEvidence2021,koliebRespondingHumanRights2018}.
+They typically use keyword-based searches to crowdsource online evidence, which often results in large datasets with a high proportion of unrelated texts~\citep{myersHowConductDiscovery2020,koenigOpenSourceInvestigations2020}.
+Reviewing and filtering these datasets to find firearm violence reports require substantial manual work and can be akin to searching for a needle in a haystack.

 To handle this problem, Natural Language Processing (NLP) methods have emerged as a promising solution to automate text classification, and researchers developed models to automate tasks stemming from social media data in quantitative human rights studies.
-For instance, classification models have been successfully developed to assist human rights investigations based on social media data in English~\cite{pilankarDetectingViolationHuman2022}, Spanish~\cite{arellanoOverviewDAVINCISIberLEF2022}, in the Arab world using Twitter data~\cite{alhelbawyNLPPoweredHumanRights2020}, and on the Russian-Ukraine war using Telegram messages~\cite{nemkovaDetectingHumanRights2023}.
+For instance, classification models have been successfully developed to assist human rights investigations based on social media data in English~\citep{pilankarDetectingViolationHuman2022}, Spanish~\citep{arellanoOverviewDAVINCISIberLEF2022}, in the Arab world using Twitter data~\citep{alhelbawyNLPPoweredHumanRights2020}, and on the Russian-Ukraine war using Telegram messages~\citep{nemkovaDetectingHumanRights2023}.
 These studies suggest that NLP methods can achieve promising results for quantitative human rights classification tasks when evaluated on benchmark datasets.
 However, little is known about the effectiveness of NLP methods on live and dynamic social media data in real-world monitoring applications.